 top of page

-Social Studies
+Social Sciences

-Geography, Exploring Countries & Cultures: Marilynn Bonner
+Hands-On Geography, Exploring Countries & Cultures: Marilynn Bonner (click for bio)

 Geography prepares students for a global future and provides a context for understanding world events.
 Students learn basic skills and background knowledge for navigating the world and understanding the relationships among people and places.
 Students will develop critical thinking and problem-solving skills as they investigate the topography, climate, economy, culture, political systems, and demographics of modern countries in the western hemisphere, South Pacific, and Western Europe.
 Major local, national, and world events will be emphasized throughout the year.
 Students will develop research skills by studying various visuals and illustrations using maps of the seven continents.